mkamburdev/Portfolio/README.md

   </ul>
 </details>

-This is a portfolio website I created to showcase my work.
-Tailwind is a portfolio site with a minimal design developed with CSS, React and JavaScript.
+This portfolio website was created to showcase my work.
+Featuring a modern and minimal design, it is crafted with Tailwind CSS and developed using React and JavaScript.

 <p align="center">